 Power naps used to be the secret of fighter pilots, NASA controllers, and a handful of CEOs.
 Now sleep science has caught up, and the picture is clearer than ever.
 Naps are not weakness.
 They are not laziness.
-Done correctly, they are a precise tool for cognitive recovery.
+Done correctly, they are a precise tool for cognitive recovery, attention restoration, and memory consolidation.

 The catch is that most people nap wrong.
 They nap too long, too late, or in conditions that produce grogginess instead of clarity.
-Understanding the architecture of sleep tells you why.
+They wake up with a thick head and a sense that the nap made things worse.
+Understanding the architecture of sleep tells you why this happens, and how to avoid it.

 What Power Naps Actually Are